22 February - 28 March 2023

 - Will the results lead to experiments on animals being replaced, or conducted in a way that causes less suffering to the animals?

-- Will the results lead to improved living environments for the laboratory animals, and/or reduced suffering, and if so, how?
+- Will the results lead to reduced suffering for the laboratory animals, and/or improved living environments, and if so, how?

 - Can the results be used more generally, or are they specific for a limited research area?